pingcap/ossinsight/docs/js-framework/01-deep-insight-into-js-framework-2021.md

 +--------------+-------------+
 ```

-## Top countries or regions contributing to OSS javascript frameworks
+## Top 10 countries/regions contributing the most to JSF repos in 2021

 <details>
  <summary>Click here to expand SQL</summary>